CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (b) that he knows facts sufficient to justify him in forming it.

 >See above comments under Chapter 7 head.
-This sounds like there could be a potentially exacerbated risk of (Detrimental) Reliance on Assertions of Opiniion, in case of mis-calibrated interaction humans-AAS under an AALE process, in particular if faulty oracles are involved that exacerbate (Detrimental) Reliance on Assertions of Opinion, both ways- humans and AAS.
-Relevance of the concept and sub-process of Reliance, and in particular (Detrimental) Reliance on Assertions of Opinion, needs to be reviewed in AAS context under AALE process.
+This sounds like there could be a _**potentially exacerbated risk of (Detrimental) Reliance on Assertions of Opininion, in case of mis-calibrated interaction humans-AAS under an AALE process,**_ in particular if _**faulty oracles are involved that exacerbate (Detrimental) Reliance on Assertions of Opinion, both ways- humans and AAS.**_ Relevance of the concept and _**sub-process of Reliance, and in particular (Detrimental) Reliance on Assertions of Opinion, needs to be reviewed in AAS context under AALE process.**_

 ### § 169.
 When Reliance on an Assertion of Opinion Is Not justified